ninjaaron/xonsh-quickstart/README.rst

 No big surprises there.
 However, there are major differences from a POSIX shell dialect.
 For one thing, you may be glad to learn that the strings are Python 3 strings in every way.
-They can take the same kinds of prefixes Python strings can (bytes strings also work), use the same escape sequences, same rules for double and single quotes, and triple-quote strings are also allowed.
-In Python 3.6, f-strings also work.
+They can take the same kinds of prefixes Python strings can (raw strings and bytes strings also work), use the same escape sequences, same rules for double and single quotes, and triple-quote strings are also allowed.
+In Python 3.6, f-strings also work, though embedding xnosh-specific syntax in them does not seem to be supported yet.
 What may be a surprise is that backslash escapes in filenames are not allowed.
 Strings literals are the only way to escape special shell characters. (... excluding so-called `subprocess macros`_...)

 .. code:: sh